 5) Line-item budget (e.g., materials, travel, meals)

-6) Name of the teaching circle chair (who is responsible for submitting the proposal, tracking the budget, and submitting a 2-4 page final report)
+6) Name of the teaching circle chair (who is responsible for submitting the proposal, tracking the budget, and submitting a 2-4 page final report).
+Final teaching circle reports will be due June 1, 2015.

 The Teaching Circles are made possible by the generous support of the Heritage Fund and the GCSU Foundation, and administered by the Center for Excellence in Teaching and Learning.
 Please contact Dr. Steven Jones (email@example.com) with any questions.